jhighman/trua-collect/docs/collection-flow.md

    - Parameters are preserved during routing to maintain consistent behavior

 2. **Default vs. Custom Collection Keys**
+   - Default collection key is configured in the environment settings (.env file)
-   - Default collection key (`en000111100100`) enables all steps and starts at personal-info
+   - Default key (typically `en000111100100`) enables all steps and starts at personal-info
    - Custom collection keys can enable specific steps and start at any enabled step
    - This provides flexibility for both general testing and focused testing of specific sections